Understanding Tax Write-Offs for Sellers of Real Estate

 Taxable income = amount realized – adjusted basis

-IRS Publication 523 defines a capital improvement as any home improvement that materially “adds market value to the home, prolongs its useful life, or adapts it to new uses.”
+IRS Publication 523 defines capital improvements as improvements that “add to the value of your home, prolong its useful life, or adapt it to new uses.”

 Think of repairs as reactive projects you take on when something breaks.
 Capital improvements, in contrast, aren’t reactive repair projects but rather forward-thinking and intentional projects done with the intention to add value.